-Aloe vera contains six antiseptic agents that, according to research, exhibit antifungal, antibacterial, and antiviral activities.
+Aloe vera contains six antiseptic agents that, according to

 Apply the gel from an aloe vera plant onto the ringworm patch three or four times daily.
 The gel also has cooling properties, so it may soothe itchy and swollen skin.